santolucito/Ijscar/blog/sections_of_a_paper.md

    A concise summary of the problem, the algorithmic contribution, and the key results.
 See our post on [writing effective abstracts](./how_to_abstract.md).

 2. **Introduction**
    This section sets the stage by explaining the problem, its relevance, and the main contribution of the paper.
 In algorithmic papers, the introduction may also briefly outline the structure of the paper.
 End your introduction with a clear statement of the problem you are addressing and the main contributions of your work.
-This usually takes form of a statement like: "In summary, we make the following contributions:" followed by a bulleted list of the main contributions.
+This usually takes the form of a statement like: "In summary, we make the following contributions:" followed by a bulleted list of the main contributions.

 3. **Motivating Example**
    A motivating example is often critical in algorithmic work.
 Since the application or use case of the algorithm might not be immediately obvious, this section illustrates why the problem is important and how the proposed method applies.
 The example helps ground the formalization that follows.